-Back in January I wrote about our experience with the 2010 Book Fair here
+Back in January I wrote about our experience with the 2010 Book Fair here.

 April came around yet again for another year and off to the Book Fair some of the North Highland Publishing Team went.